ncatlab/nlab-content/pages/0/4/9/0/940/content.md

 ### Matrix coring

-Another major class of examples are the so-called [[matrix coring]]s.
+Another major class of examples are the so-called [[matrix coring | matrix corings]].

 ## References